Economic Mission to China, October 20-October 29

 On the final day of the economic mission, Prince Philippe visited the Xue Long Antarctic ice-breaker at the PRIC base in Shangai.
 (Pic)

-Tagged Bilateral Relations, China, Economic Mission, Education, Exhibition, Hospital, King Philippe, Press Conference, Queen Mathilde, Sport.
+Tagged Bilateral Relations, China, Economic Mission, Education, Exhibition, Hospital, King Philippe of the Belgians, Press Conference, Queen Mathilde of the Belgians, Sport.